July 16, 2024

 I bit back the words I was about to say.

-You watched the dark clouds rush past.
+You watched the dark clouds speed past.

 The city's a downpour.